AndiKod/sherpa/docs/en/commands.md

 ### Git

 - (just s)       Brief Git Status on Dashboard
+- gitStatus      Well, the repo's full Status
+- sync           Either push (if needed) or pull (just in case)
 - toGit "msg"    Push to origin, with msg (or default if absent)
 - fromGit        Pull from the repo
-- gitStatus      Well, the repo's full Status

 ### Files